CollaboraOnline/CollaboraOnline.github.io/readme.md

 * pushes the contents of `public` folder to gh-pages branch

 * gh-pages: The master branch will store the public website files once they are all built.
-* master: additional branch to store all of the source files.
+* master: main branch to store all of the source files and contribute to.